oweb36/mws-docs/Characters/Washing Machines/Fisios.md

-Fisios is a [character](Characters) as a contestant on the [[Megarchive Warehouse Show]].
+Fisios is a [character](../Characters.md) as a contestant on the [Megarchive Warehouse Show](../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).

 ## Identity

-She is an LG F1443KDS [washing machine](Washing%20Machines).
+She is an LG F1443KDS [washing machine](Washing%20Machines.md).
 Her name is pronounced as Fis-ios, but she can be called as just Fis.

 She was born in 2011.
 She is a cisgender and heterosexual female (she/her).